Read the primer?

-In addition to simple filter expressions, Seq provides an SQL syntax for more advanced queries.
-SQL queries in Seq permit:
+In addition to simple search expressions, Seq provides an SQL-like qauery syntax for more advanced queries.
+Queries in Seq permit:

 - Tabular queries -